 Composition & Characteristics

-Our reflective sand is actually just hollow silica microspheres, essentially very small spheres that float when put in water or melt ponds.
+Our hollow glass beads are essentially very small spheres that float when put in water or melt ponds.
 Microspheres are used in composite materials, medical technology, biotech, paints and coatings, cosmetics and personal care, automotive, aerospace, and others.
 They are even applied by the pharmaceutical industry to encapsulate drugs for targeted delivery.
 Hollow microspheres are typically used as additives to composite materials to lower their density, and have been used and deployed in the environment for decades--they may even be in your drywall.

 Here are some of the characteristics that make reflective silica microspheres a great candidate for ice preservation: